fc-tycoon/match-sim/.github/instructions/ai-agent.instructions.md

 ---

-For detailed coding style guidelines, see `CODING_STYLE.md` in this directory.
+For detailed coding style guidelines, see `CODING_STYLE.md` in the `.github/` directory.